Defined benefit and final salary pensions

 Protection for insolvent pension schemes

-The open-ended nature of the ‘pension promise’ has led some pension funds with insufficient funds to meet future commitments.
-So, to protect members of insolvent employers where there is a shortfall in the pension scheme, the Pension Protection Fund (PPF) was established by government to cover schemes that fail from April 2005 onwards.
+The open-ended nature of the ‘pension promise’ has left some pension schemes unable to meet future commitments.
+So, to protect members of insolvent employers where there is a shortfall in the pension scheme, the Pension Protection Fund (PPF) was established by the government to cover schemes that fail from April 2005 onwards.

 The PPF ensures that: